archiebenn/BIOLM0051_analysis/README.md

 # Heathrow "Mystery Meat" analysis pipeline
 ### Requirements
-- micromamba installation
+- `micromamba` installation

-Setting up the virtual environment below is recommended to ensure reproducibility
+Setting up the `micromamba` environment below is recommended to ensure reproducibility by ensuring the same software, packages, and versions are installed.

 ### Step 1: Setting up and activating the virtual Environment
 - Clone this repo onto your local machine and navigate into this directory.